-Priced under $2,000 for a standard 4-cup kit, the PWL is a must-have in any millwright’s toolkit.
+Priced under $2,000 for a standard 8-cup kit, the PWL-2 is a must-have in any millwright’s toolkit.
 It is an easy-to-use tool for measuring the level or flatness of a solid surface or of large machinery either in setup or as a maintenance procedure.
-The patented design, system, and method give you the ability to do so quickly and with amazingly high accuracy.
+Unlike past water levels, our patented design, system, and method give you the ability to do so quickly and with amazingly high accuracy and repeatability.

-Specifically, the PWL can reduce the time you need to measure level and flatness on larger projects by 80% or more, without line of sight, and with an accuracy of +/- 0.0003 inches at up to 200 feet (+/- 7.6 µm at up to 61m) in controlled conditions (conditions which allow for measurement repeatability).
-Our High-End PWL kit is accurate to +/-0.0001 inches.
-If you’re interested in either PWL, please contact us or view the PWL Brochure.
+Specifically, the PWL can reduce the time you need to measure level and flatness on larger projects by 80% or more, without line of sight, and with an accuracy of +/- 0.0001 inches at up to 200 feet (+/- 2.5 µm at up to 61m), which is the equivalent of .02 arc seconds at that distance.
+If you’d like to purchase a PWL or if you have questions, please contact us or view the PWL Brochure.

 Additional benefits are that the PWL:

-- Is relatively inexpensive (our standard 4-cup kit is less than $2,000, resulting in a rapid return on investment – often on the first use)
+- Is relatively inexpensive (our 8-cup kit is less than $2,000, resulting in a rapid return on investment – often on the first use)

 - Requires minimal training (approximately 30 minutes)

 - Does not require line of sight and includes its own power and lighting

 - Is quick to setup (less than one hour in most cases) and stays in place throughout the leveling process